Acizza/anup/README.md

 Once at least one series has been added, you can play the next episode of one by selecting the series with the up and down arrow keys and pressing enter.
 This will play the episode with the player set in your config file.

 Once you start playing an episode, you should see a timer counting down in the `Info` panel.
 This represents the time needed until the episode will be considered watched.
-You can change how much of an episode you need to watch by modifying the `percent_watched_to_progress` field in the `[episode]` section of your config file.
+You can change how much of an episode you need to watch by modifying the `percent_watched_to_progress` field in your config file.
 This field can be set to `0.0` if you do not wish to use this feature.

 If you do not see a timer when you start playing an episode and have not touched the `percent_watched_to_progress` field in your config, make sure that the video player / script used to launch your video player does **not** exit immediately after starting to play something.
 You will need to set `percent_watched_to_progress` to `0.0` if there is no way to bypass that behavior, as episodes will never be counted as watched otherwise.